nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

 This is my first attempt to install Chef and there are a lot more to learn.
 This instruction is based on Chef Doc and some Youtubers videos but I condensed it into one page document.
 The lab scenario is designed for testing purpose only.

 > **Important Notes**
-- Chef unable to run on Docker, use VM instead.
+- Chef server unable to run on Docker, so I use VM instead.
 - All Chef servers and nodes/clients clocks to be in-sync.
-Make sure you install NTP on all your hosts and keep the time in-sync.
+Make sure you install NTP to keep all your hosts' time in-sync.
-- My Lab environments setup are:
+- My Lab environment setup are:
    - 1 x Chef Infra Server Standalone ( Ubuntu 18.04.3 LTS )
    - 1 x ChefDK Chef Workstation ( Debian 9 )
    - 1 x Chef client/node ( Centos 7 )

 **Preparation**

 If you do not have a DNS server running on your network, you need to hardcode the DNS to all your